omaops/TLAuth/README.md

 I had so many reusable components on my shelf that a friend of mine made me realized I was already working with my own framework.
 Why not share it right?
 This authentication module will be the first of a large fully fledged PHP framework I am already working on.
 Wish me luck.

+## Features
+- Allows users to login or signup to create an account
+- Send activation link to signed up users
+- Allows users who forgot their passwords to reset passwords via email links securly
+- Links have expiry timer
+- Activation and reset codes are hashed so that even the DB owner can't activate the account on server (host) side.
+- Account disabling features

 ## How to integrate
 First thing is to configure your database settings.
 1. Create a database called 'tlauth'.
 If you want to change the name of the database, make sure to also change the name of the database in 'includes/db_config.php' file as well.